christoftorres/FP-Block/README.md

 ------------------

-In order to "compile" the source code to a FireFox extension, you need to use the following command inside the fingerprintprivacy folder:
+In order to "compile" the source code to a FireFox extension, you need to use the following command inside the plugin folder:

 	zip -r ../FP-Block.xpi *

 Install the plugin
 ------------------

-To install the plugin, just drag and drop the fingerprintprivacy.xpi file onto FireFox.
+To install the plugin, just drag and drop the FP-Block.xpi file onto FireFox.
 A popup window will appear asking to install.
 Click "Install" and restart FireFox.